Error Thresholds in Presence of Epistatic Interactions: Appendix III: Signatures of Replica Symmetry Breaking

 where $s^{(i)}$ is the genotype associated to the fitness peak $i$.

 In magnetic systems, the conjugate magnitude to this new order parameter is the ``replica field" $r_{ij}$, which is a theoretical construct that allows to write a ``replica Hamiltonian":

-which, in paramagnetic phase (i.e. the strong mutation weak selection regime), approaches the magnetic Hamiltonian, since the overlaps vanish and $H_\textrm{magnetic} \gg \sum_{ij} r_{ij}q_{ij}$.
-Indeed, the magnetisation can be obtained as a limiting case of the overlap order parameter when there is only one energy minimum:
+which, in paramagnetic phase (\ie the strong mutation weak selection regime), approaches the magnetic Hamiltonian, since the overlaps vanish and $H_\textrm{magnetic} \gg \sum_{ij} r_{ij}q_{ij}$.
+Indeed, the magnetisation can be obtained as a limiting case of the overlap order parameter when there is only one energy minimum at $s^{(i)}$:

 The ``spin glass susceptibility", computed as the variance of the overlap distribution variance, measures how the overlap distribution changes due to variations in a replica field (note that the ``replica field" is not a physical quantity, and ultimately the driving forces are magnetic fields and the quenched disorder, which are the counterpart to epistatic intearctions).
 This susceptibility captures inter-replica correlation rather than just correlations between spins, as does the magnetic susceptibility.
 Fluctuations in the overlaps stem from randomness across different instantiations of the epigenetic landscape (replicas).
 Given the replica-averaged overlap distribution $\bar P(q) = \langle P(q) \rangle_R$, we define: